 RV/Tow Car: $132 oil changes and supplies

 Dog: $47 food, vet visits, toys, treats

 Cell Phone: $184 family plan for 5 lines

-- Save money with Gas Buddy App – One of our Top 10 Must Have RVing Gadgets.
-This free mobile app displays user updated gas prices in an area and has been accurate every time we’ve used it.
-The best part is we can look up gas prices in cities we are going to compare prices.
+- Save money with Gas Buddy App – One of our Top 10 RVing Apps.
+This free mobile app displays user updated gas prices in the U.S. and Canada.

 - Find RV Services with Allstays Camp & RV App.
-The app costs $9.99 and has more than paid for itself.
-The app shows free dump stations, BLM campgrounds, free campsites, LP stations, rest areas, repair shops and much more.
+We use it to find free dump stations, BLM campgrounds, free campsites, LP stations, rest areas, repair shops and much more.

 - Free and low cost camping isn’t always available.
-We found this to be true while going through Colorado and ended up paying for campgrounds.
-Many places we would typically park for free overnight did not allow overnight parking due to city ordinances.
-We also found most dispersed camping spots in Colorado were difficult, if not impossible to get to with our Class A RV.
+Many places we would typically park for free did not allow overnight parking due to city ordinances.
+We also found dispersed camping spots that were difficult, if not impossible to get to with the motorhome.

 - Full hookups are well worth the splurge.
 Although we enjoy dry camping, having full hookups once in a while gives us the ability to take long hot showers, run the heater/ac, enjoy amenities such as spas, laundry, free wifi, unlimited electricity and water.

 - Drive slower and shed some weight!
 When we increased the speed on our cruise control from around 62 to 70 mph, we noticed a decrease from 7 to 6.5 MPG.
 Since we do a lot of dry camping we always top off our fresh water tank (75 gallons) whenever we can.
 This means that we typically drive long distances with an extra couple hundred pounds of water.
 Shedding the extra weight increased our MPG.